 Who We Are

-Complete George is an ad hoc coalition of 150 organizations, businesses and communities calling on the Port Authority to widen the paths on the George Washington Bridge for the safety of all users and to support the growth of bicycling throughout the region.
+Complete George is an ad hoc coalition of 160 organizations, businesses and elected officials calling on the Port Authority to widen the 1931-era, 7 foot paths on the George Washington Bridge as part of the upcoming $1.9 billion renovation.

 Complete the George Washington Bridge